projectcalico/calico/security/kubernetes-nodes.md

 Note that the above policy selects the standard Kubernetes label **node-role.kubernetes.io/master** attached to master nodes.

-Lastly, we need to allow all Kubernetes nodes access to their own Kubelet API and calico/node health check.
+Next, we need to allow all Kubernetes nodes access to their own Kubelet API and calico/node health check.
 Before adding the policy we will add a label to all of our nodes, which then gets added to its automatic host endpoint.
 For this example we will use **kubernetes-host**: